kiltec/lars-tesmer.com/source/_posts/2011-09-04-review-the-clean-coder-a-code-of-conduct-for-professional-programmers.markdown

 Self Responsibility.

 Especially when talking about his failures, this *leitmotif* becomes evident:
-Neither is Robert C. Martin blaming other people, nor the environment, nor bad luck, nor lack of time - no, the essence of his stories is that he himself failed, failed to be resonsible, failed to act professionally.
+Neither is Robert C. Martin blaming other people, nor the environment, nor bad luck, nor lack of time - no, the essence of his stories is that he himself failed, failed to be responsible, failed to act professionally.

-What a hard realization!
+What a tough realization!

 I mean, it's a little bit depressing to see it this way, think about it:
 Your project is a mess, you're under constant pressure, haven't seen your family for a long time, you hate your co-workers - why, it's **your** fault, according to the author.